10 Clever Ways To Reuse Everyday Items To Organize Your Home

 2. Use circular hangers for those tough-to-hang items like scarves and belts.

-Not only do they look great, they keep scarves and belts from sliding off — and also work for hand towels.
+Not only do they look great, they keep scarves and belts from sliding off.

 3. An umbrella bin doubles as a yoga mat holder.